 Harder Onboarding

-New developers struggle to understand the system.
+New developers struggle to understand overly complex systems.

 Increased Bugs